 As a reminder, the suit of Pentacles is driven by feminine energy and represents values related to stability, growth, and material aspects in the life of the Querent or subject of a reading.
 Scholars and academics have connected the suit of pentacles to the classical element of earth, and most of the cards from that suit embody the symbolic attributes of this element, one way or another.

-Minor Arcana card: the Knight of Pentacles
+Minor Arcana: Positive elements of Knight of Pentacles

 As an embodiment of the element of Earth, the Knight of Pentacles is holding his ground, ready for anything.
 His heavy black warhorse is calm and obedient, and his armor is heavy and protective.
 He seems to be standing on top of a hill, like a leader or a tactician reviewing the field to adapt his plans and anchor theoretical concepts within the real world.